Wealth Without Risk

 Slow down!
 Build character through prudence first.
 Build skills, expanding your overall knowledge, improving critical thinking, and fine-tuning self-discipline.
 As we gather skills, knowledge and relationships, our wider foundation creates opportunities, blessing the future.
 Be courageous to take occasional risks, following some opportunities but wise enough to recognize blind promises, designed to snare the greedy and desperate.

 Great risk doesn’t guarantee a great reward; inherent in a risk is potential for loss.
-Fantastic opportunities touting risk-free investment promise what we desire.
-Move courageously forward in wisdom, coupled with hard work and success will be yours.
-This advice doesn’t sparkle, tickling our inner hopes of immediate riches; but slow and steady progress diminishes the need for a lottery ticket bail out.
+Fantastic opportunities touting risk-free investment are deceptive.
+Move courageously forward relying on the rewards of hard work, taking moderate risks and success will be yours.
+This advice doesn’t sparkle, tickling inner hopes for immediate riches; but this path leads to slow steady progress diminishes the need for a lottery ticket bail out.
 I have let go of waiting for the big one, forgiving myself for the lost years chasing unobtainable dreams.
 I now enjoy the pleasure of a slow and steady path to a modest but relaxing retirement.